 From crispy pan-fried noodles to a bowl of wonton noodle soup, fresh Chinese egg noodles are a staple of Chinese restaurants.
 Just like Italian pasta or ramen, when cooked properly, they should have a firm bite and springy texture, and the wide variation in thickness and springiness makes Chinese egg noodles some of the most versatile to cook with.
-All week, we'll be talking about the various types of noodles you might find at a good Chinese market and how best to cook them.
-Check out the whole series here.

 Beef and broccoli might only be a classic combination in the American Chinese repertoire, but that doesn't make it any less delicious.
 In most restaurants, you'll find it served with rice, but I like to stir-fry it with hearty lo mein noodles.

 The thickest variety of egg noodle, lo mein is great for stir-fried dishes with with hearty flavors and rich sauces.
 Because the noodles are thick and dense, they're never as springy or bouncy as thinner noodles, which can be a good thing if you plan on making this dish ahead: lo mein's biggest advantage is that it holds up well to time, making it the perfect option for a buffet, a potluck, or when traveling.

 The recipe starts with marinating beef in my basic meat marinade, which includes soy sauce, corn starch, Shaoxing wine, sugar, salt, and sesame oil.
 It's designed to help improve browning and bring out the meaty flavors of the beef.